-- Make a one-year commitment - Choose four dates for guided outings - Participate in enrichment activities - Be on time as it's not ideal to leave participants waiting for you to arrive - Develop outings description and theme for registration page on LandPaths' online registration platform - Arrive prepared for each outing (ex: on time, know your route, materials, first aid kit, sign-in waivers, pens, maps, etc.) - Monitor conditions leading up to the day of outing.
+- Make a one-year commitment - Choose four dates for guided outings - Participate in 4 enrichment activities throughout the year (see handout) - Be on time as it's not ideal to leave participants waiting for you to arrive - Develop outings description and theme for registration page on LandPaths' online registration platform - Arrive prepared for each outing (ex: on time, know your route, materials, first aid kit, sign-in waivers, pens, maps, etc.) - Monitor conditions leading up to the day of outing.
 In case of cancellation, follow LandPaths' guidelines - Be equipped to take charge in case of emergency - Be prepared to administer First aid/CPR in case of emergency - Act as a goodwill ambassador for LandPaths when on preserve - Provide receipt (book provided) for any donation received - Submit a written Field Report within a week of each guided outing - Record your volunteer hours monthly